caitlinmillar/Backend_Concert/README.md

 ### 🚀 Project Outline

 <p> In this project we have built an API for a concert booking system.
 It implements Java, SpringBoot and a Postgres SQL Database.

+The two classes of Concert and Attendee will have a many-to-many relationship.

 </p>